ethereum/execution-spec-tests/docs/writing_tests/writing_a_new_test.md

 - `post`: Post-State containing the information of all Ethereum accounts that are created or modified after all blocks are executed.
 - `blocks`: All blocks to be appended to the blockchain during the test.

+## `BlockchainTestEngine` Object

+The `BlockchainTestEngine` object has the same properties as the `BlockchainTest` but it's used to only generate a blockchain test in the Engine format.

 ## Pre/Post State of the Test